 This is an amazingly shallow argument, that rests entirely on a pointless semantics game.
 If every bank did a “find and replace” in their contracts and changed the word “deposit” to “pedosit” (or whatever other word you like) then the exact same system of banking would exist and Leithner could have no more objection.
 Further, Leithner’s complaint must disappear for the banking system of any country that doesn’t use English (unless Leithner’s divine language powers extend to other languages too).
 And finally, if we use a standard dictionary instead of the Leithner dictionary, then we discover that the word “deposit” is already accepted to mean money placed in a FR-bank account.

-In a final desperate attempt to salvage the “fraud” theme, Conaghan argues that he accepts people’s right to create credit (which he also calls fiduciary media), but his “problem is when that gets traded with someone who isn’t aware, thinks that the promissory note is backed by something and later finds out it’s not”.
-In other words, Conaghan is worried that when you offer to pay using EFTPOS or B-Pay, the seller may not know that you are using EFTPOS or B-Pay.
+In a final desperate attempt to salvage the “fraud” theme, some opponents of FR-banking argue that they accept people’s right to create credit (which they also call fiduciary media), but their “problem is when that gets traded with someone who isn’t aware, thinks that the promissory note is backed by something and later finds out it’s not”.
+In other words, they are worried that when you offer to pay using EFTPOS or B-Pay, the seller may not know that you are using EFTPOS or B-Pay.
 Once again — wow.

 One of the Austrian economists who is caught semi-defending BHH & friends is Stephan Kinsella, who concludes that “the solution is for the bank to be very clear about what they are doing … as long as things are clear, we have no fraud, no problem”.
 There is nothing particularly wrong with this sentiment, except that banks are already extremely clear about what they are doing.
 It is in the contract you sign with the bank.
 It is in every banking and finance textbook.
 It is blindingly obvious if you think about banks for more than 5 seconds.
 And if you’re still not sure, you can simply ask your bank, and they will tell you to your face how banking works.